iameberedavid/Sepsis-Prediction-Analysis-and-API-Creation/README.md

           uvicorn src.main:app --reload  -->

-  - Go to your browser at the following address, to explore the api's documentation :
+  - Go to your browser at the following address, to explore the API's documentation :

       http://127.0.0.1:8000/docs